 #Research #MPcrystallization #Methods #HiLiDe

-3rd training workshop: Research and transversal skills – March
+3rd training workshop: Research and transversal skills – 18 to 22 March

 This workshop organized at Hamburg University (Arwen Pearson) allowed RAMP ESRs to learn about crystallization and various diffraction techniques, and also visit unique places such as the X-FEL facility.
 Rosemary Wilson, consultant in science communication and member of our lay advisory board held a session for ESRs.
 Entrepreneurship were also part of this training.